polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 * [slots.create] - Creates a new dynamic Hyperlambda slot.
 * [execute] - Invokes a dynamically created slot.
 * [unwrap] - Forward evaluates all expressions pointed to by the expression supplied as a value to unwrap itself.
-* [yield] - Returns a single value or a node list from a dynamic slot created with [slots.create] or a file executed with [execute-file].
+* [yield] - Returns a single value or a node list from a dynamic slot created with [slots.create] or a file executed with [execute-file] or an HTTP endpoint.
+This slot will automatically forward evaluate all inner expressions.
+* [return] and [return-nodes] will **NOT** evaluate expressions, so if you've got expressions inside of [return], it's CRUCIAL to invoke [unwrap] to evaluate thes expressions.

-The convention when documenting nodes or slots is to write these out with square brackets surrounding them as follows; [node-name].
+The convention when documenting nodes or slots is to write these out with square brackets surrounding them as follows; [SOME_NODE_NAME_HERE].

 To create a node that is a data segment, you can prefix its name with a "." character such as follows; [.data].
 This prevents the [eval] slot from trying to invoke this node as a slot, and treats it as a pure data segment, neither invoking the [.data] slot nor visiting its children.